Introduction

 Key capabilities

-Section titled “Key capabilities”- 1:N face search against galleries up to 200M entries using sharded FAISS IndexIVFPQ
+Section titled “Key capabilities”- 1:N face search against multi-million-entry galleries using sharded FAISS IndexIVFPQ

 - Morphing attack detection (MAD) — blended document photos rejected at enrolment